 • Best for: Single-layer ranch and bungalow tear-offs

-The 10-yard can fits into a tight driveway, keeping shingle weight within legal tonnage on a single haul.
+This 10-yard can fits a tight driveway for small shingle tear-offs while maintaining weight within a single haul.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Independence home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.